Our current Spring 2015 students!

-The Quito Semester exists to provide an academically excellent Semester where students will engage the challenges of a developing nation and learn to respond with an appropriate Christian Worldview.
+The Ecuador Semester exists to provide an academically excellent semester where students will engage the challenges of a developing nation and learn to respond with an appropriate Christian Worldview.

 Ecuador is one of Latin America's most diverse countries.
 While in Ecuador you can experience the high mountains, low desert, tropical rain forest, coastal beauty, the Galapagos Islands and the deep Amazon Jungle.

 This Semester abroad opportunity is based in Quito, the nation's capital.
 Quito has amazing weather and is famous for its eternal springtime conditions.
 The city offers rich history, architecture, friendly people and safe living conditions in which to grow and learn.
 Living and Learning in Quito is part of a 15-year-old organization called Youth World.
 We offer the amazing mixture of Adventure, Academic Excellence, Culture, Practical Experience, Language, Mission and Integrated Living as you participate in this Semester Abroad program.

 Dates of Semester